The Sacred Taoist Wudang Mountains

 Located in central China’s Hubei’s province, the Wudang Mountains and their timeworn temples have long been home to those who devote their lives to the Tao, or the Way.

 Once upon a time, well before throngs of avid pilgrims began trekking up endless stone staircases to Wudang’s magnificent peaks, lived a legendary man named Zhang Sanfeng.

-Master Zhang was born in the twelfth century during the Southern Song Dynasty, and was still around by the mid-Ming Dynasty, some three centuries later.
-Multiple accounts have him living at least 307 years.
-Nobody knows when exactly he “disappeared,” but he is believed to have achieved immortality in his lifetime.
+Master Zhang was born in the twelfth century during the Southern Song Dynasty, and it is believed that he lived to be over 130 years old.
+Nobody knows when exactly he “disappeared,” but he is said to have achieved immortality in his lifetime.

 According to the official work The History of Ming, Zhang was a towering 7-foot tall man with a noble posture.
 He wore the same Taoist robe year-round.
 He abandoned his secular life, wealth, property—even his worldly desires—and opted to live the life of a hermit.
 After wandering for some time, he finally settled down in the Wudang Mountains.